Introduction

 • SQLite has higher performance.

-• SQLite is an open-source database and hence its codes are available in the public domain and are free to everyone to use for any purpose.
+• SQLite is an open-source database, and hence its code is available in the public domain and is free to everyone to use for any purpose.

 • It is easily integrated into any kind of mobile application.